georgia-koukoutou/programming-blog/README.md

 ### Static

 The static folder includes a CSS file (used in addition to Bootstrap 5's stylesheet) , a Javascript file and the profile pictures of the users.

+### Extras

+Extra features present in the blog.

+#### Remember me option

+Prevents the user from accidentally being logged out when they close their browser.
+This is done using the Flask-Login extension, which creates a cookie that will be saved on the user’s computer, and then Flask-Login will automatically restore the user ID from that cookie if it is not in the session.

+#### Post reading time calculation

+The reading time of each post is calculated using Medium's algorithm, with the help of readtime's library.

+#### WYSIWYG HTML Editor

+Helps users create more complex posts, by enabling the use of different font styles and sizes, lists, pictures and various other features.

+#### Google trends

+Presents the most popular google searches related to programming in general.

+#### Most viewed post

+Presents the post with the most views, the name of the author and the date posted, with a direct link to visit the post.

+#### Most popular tags

+Users can click on each tag and read the posts that have been marked with this specific tag.

 ## How to launch the application